List of Farm to Market Roads in Texas (400–499): FM 422

-The road was first designated on June 27, 1945, as a spur from Seymour to England, running approximately 8 mi.
+FM 422 was designated on June 27, 1945, as a spur from Seymour to England, running approximately 8 mi.
 On October 31, 1957, the road was extended east to its present eastern terminus at FM 210.
 This configuration lasted until a road realignment was completed in Seymour on May 28, 2015.
 Before the realignment, FM 422 began at Main Street and traveled east along Nevada Street.
 The road then turned to the north at Stadium Drive in front of the Seymour Middle School and traveled four blocks before turning right onto Archer Road and continuing as it does today.
-Upon the completion of the realignment which allows traffic to head directly to Main Street without passing through 90 degree bends, the former roads' jurisdiction was transferred to the city.
+Upon the completion of the realignment, which allows traffic to head directly to Main Street without passing through 90-degree bends, the former routing was transferred to the city.

 FM 423

+Farm to Market Road 423 (FM 423) is located in Denton County.

 FM 424

-Farm to Market Road 424 (FM 424) is located in Denton County.

-FM 424 serves as a connector route that begins at US 380 in Cross Roads; the right-of-way also continues southward from this point as Naylor Road, which travels into Oak Point.
-The route runs northward for approximately 1+1/2 mi before ending at US 377 south of Krugerville.
+Farm to Market Road 424 (FM 424) is located in Cross Roads.
+It begins at US 380; the right-of-way also continues southward from this point as Naylor Road, which travels into Oak Point.
+The route runs northward for approximately 1+1/2 mi before ending at US 377.

 FM 424 was first designated on July 2, 1945, connecting Aubrey to the former community of New Hope at what was then SH 24 (now US 380).
 The portion in Aubrey was removed on September 25, 1962, and a portion of it became the former SH 99 (now US 377).

 FM 425

 Farm to Market Road 425 (FM 425) is located in Kleberg County.
-It runs from US 77 Bus. in Kingsville, past an interchange with US 77, to the access gate at Naval Air Station Kingsville.
+It runs from US 77 Bus. in Kingsville, past an interchange with I-69E/US 77, to the access gate at Naval Air Station Kingsville.

 FM 425 was designated on September 21, 1955, on the current route.